brandonelswick01/SOCPortfolio/README.md

 # Overview
   Hello, I am Brandon Elswick, I am 23.
 I enjoy the challenge of understanding how machines work and how to keep them secure.
 In this portfolio you will see a mix of SOC Analysis, Incident Response, and PenTesting.
-Please refer to [2026-IVN-01].
+Please refer to [2026-IVN-01] inside my Portfolio.
 I was able to achieve this with no certifications currently as of Feb 17, 2026

 # My journey